A practical guide to selling timing — based on personal priorities, market conditions, and how much certainty you want.

 Selling With a Real Estate Agent

-This approach usually requires time for preparation, repairs, staging, and showings.
-After accepting an offer, contingencies and buyer financing can extend timelines and introduce uncertainty before closing.
+Requires time for prep, staging, and showings.
+Contingencies can extend timelines and introduce uncertainty before closing.

 Selling Your Home As-Is